TeddyYeung/TeddyYeung/README.md

 <h1 align="center">Hi 👋, I'm Teddy</h1>
 <h3 align="center"> :octocat: Mobile Application Developer <br> </h3>

+## About Me

+I am a mobile application developer with a passion for humanities.

+I believe that technology can be used to create positive change in society, and I strive to create mobile applications that reflect this belief.

+- 🌱 I’m learning **Dart, Swift, and Design patterns.**

+- ⚡ Fun fact - **I like to read classical humanities**

+## Skills

+- iOS and Android mobile application development
+- Swift, Dart, Kotlin, and React programming languages
+- Agile software development methodology
+- User interface and user experience design
+- RESTful API integration
+- Cross-functional team collaboration
+- Technical writing and documentation

 <!-- - 🔭 I’m currently working on -
   * [Dusty Shoes Travel List](https://github.com/cmwilson21/dusty-shoes-client) - a travel bucketlist tracker.